-Because the property interest being appraised is the unencumbered fee simple interest, the estimate of market rent must be made without regard to actual lease arrangements.
-Rule 8(d) states that in “valuing property encumbered by a lease, the net income to be capitalized is the amount the property would yield were it not so encumbered, whether this amount exceeds or falls short of the contract rent and whether the lessor or the lessee has agreed to pay the property tax.”
+When appraising an unencumbered fee simple interest, the estimate of market rent must be made without regard to actual lease arrangements.
+Rule 8(d) states that the net income to be capitalized should be the amount the property would yield if it were not encumbered by a lease.

-Economic characteristics include all property attributes that affect its income stream.
-This element of comparison is generally applicable only to income-generating properties.
-Significant economic characteristics include the following:
+Economic characteristics include property attributes that affect its income stream.
+They are generally applicable only to income-generating properties.
+Significant economic characteristics include:

 - Level of operating expenses